rbaumgar/openshift-logging/README.md

 ## Configure the LokiStack

-Loki Operator supports AWS S3, Azure, GCS, MinIO, OpenShift Data Foundation and Swift for the LokiStack object storage.
+Loki Operator supports AWS S3, Azure, GCS, MinIO, OpenShift Data Foundation, and Swift for the LokiStack object storage.

-If you are using a different object store you might need to define the secret in a different way.
+If you are using a different object store you might need to define the secret differently.
 See https://github.com/grafana/loki/blob/main/operator/docs/lokistack/object_storage.md

 ```sh